eucalyptus/euca-demo/doc/install-hp-gol01-d6-manual-sudo.md

 - NCAn: Node Controller(s) (Cluster A)
 - NCBn: Node Controller(s) (Cluster B)

+### Hardware Configuration and Operating System Installation

+The hardware configuration and operating system installation were done by the PRC Cobbler system, using the it-centos6-x86_64-bare profile.
+This system leaves little room for customization.

+Each host has 2 1TB disks configured as follows:

+- Disk 1, /dev/sda, used for boot (/boot), root (/), and swap, with most space left unreserved.
+- Disk 2, /dev/sdb, is not initially configured.

+A manual installation of CentOS 6.6 is done, but additional configuration is also included.
+Local repos are also installed.

+Additional disk space allocation is manually performed, as described below.

 ### Configure sudo

 This variant of the manual procedure is designed to be run from a normal user account which has been configured to allow sudo.
-This section describes what steps related to sudo were done for this poc.
+This section describes what steps related to sudo were done for this POC.
 This is an example - others may configure sudo differently.

 These steps must be run as root.
 However, once these steps are done, all remaining sections can be run as a user who is in the `wheel` and/or `eucalyptus-install` groups as a secondary member.